Panasonic GH3 vs Sony A6000

 Studio photographers will appreciate that the Panasonic GH3 (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH3 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the GH3 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The GH3 was replaced by the Panasonic GH4, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GH3 and A6000 can be found, respectively, in the Panasonic GH3 Manual (free pdf) or the online Sony A6000 Manual.

 So what is the bottom line?
 Is the Panasonic GH3 better than the Sony A6000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.